JetzNation/math4610/HW/Exam 1 Practice Test Questions.md

 **6. Does the bisection method provide a robust platform for the development of algorithms for the solution of systems of nonlinear equations?**
 Answer:
 Bisection does not provide a robust platform because although it may find a root in the given interval, it doesn't describe the function near that root very well.
 It also only finds one root out of many possible roots.
 I would suggest the secant or newton's method to solve the nonlinear system.
+**7. What are basic conditions for fixed point iteration to converge when searching for the root of a nonlinear function of a single variable.
+How are these conditions related to the iteration function, $$g(x))$$, defined in terms of the original function, $$f$$, defined as the input of a root finding problem?**
+Answer:
+There are two basic conditions that allow fixed point iteration to converge, they are:
+1. |g(x*)| < 1 where f(x*) = 0
+2. f(x) has to exist for all x inside of the given interval.
+**8. State two advantages and two disadvantages of Newton's method for finding roots of nonlinear functions.**
+Answer:
+The two advantages for newton's method are:
+1. Newton's method converges very rapidly.
+2. Newton's method is very simple to program.
+The two disadvantages for newton's method are:
+1. Newton's method requires the derivative, and might not be easily obtainable.
+2. Newton's method requires the initial guess for the root needs to be pretty close to the actual root.
+**9. Why would a person use the Secant method in place of Newton's method?**
+Answer: